On this page we hope to answer some of the questions we are often asked. Those below are the most common questions. You may either

 Can I use a diamond from the ring my Grandmother left me?

 We certainly can incorporate clients stones in their rings, as long as they are big enough and in good condition for re-setting.
 We have converted many heirloom pieces into wearable modern jewellery.
-See here for more information
+Generally, stones should be at least 0.25ct to make it worthwhile to reset them and we will need to see them to asses the condition before we start the design process.

 Will you set a stone I supply to you?